bovinespirit/enummapmap/README.md

 ```

 The code ensures that only the root EnumMap can be empty.
 There are lazy and
-strict varients.
-Both are strict in the Keys, but the strict version is strict
+strict variants.
+Both are strict in the keys, but the strict version is strict
 on values as well.

 The keys can be split to allow operations on whole subtrees.
 The level of the